 I agree wholeheartedly.
 The behavior of the vaccination-phobic woman speaks volumes about her and says nothing about me.

 That doesn’t change the fact that I did not enjoy the experience of being attacked with obvious abandon and downright glee.
 I do not blog to earn my daily bread.
-Blogging and contributing to Write Stuff are hobbies in which I engage solely for my own enjoyment.
+Blogging and contributing to another site devoted to writing are hobbies in which I engage solely for my own enjoyment.
 If something is not fulfilling and enjoyable, I don’t believe in doing it.
 I have no desire to be a victim of “Anonymitis.”
 Even though I am a thick-skinned attorney (and yes, I have heard all the jokes about lawyers having ice water coursing through their veins), such incidents are as disturbing, upsetting, and hurtful to me as anyone else.
 What an opponent flings at me in the heat of litigation is far different in character and tone than the ad hominem attacks to which I and many other bloggers have been subjected.

 I once again urge all bloggers to “blog responsibly” through self-control and self-editing, employing a cooling-off period when tempted to respond in a purely emotional manner to a fellow blogger’s thoughts, opinions, and remarks.
 Above all else, if you haven’t already done so, get vaccinated immediately lest you ever come down with a raging — literally — and openly hostile case of “Anonymitis” and infect your corner of the blogosphere with it.